Senta Geißler: Marriage

+Career

 Towards the end of the 1920s Senta Geißler began to gain public recognition.
 Her first significant exhibition involvement came in 1927 when 11 of her pictures were included in an exhibition at the "Kunsthandlung Vogel" gallery in Heidelberg.
 A year later her 1926 work "Frühling (Spring) in Rohrbach" was exhibited at the major annual art exhibition in Baden-Baden and was purchased, in the end, by the state for 300 marks.
 In 1930 the city of Heidelberg purchased her work "Rosen" ("Roses"), after which she held an exhibition at the Heidelberger Kunstverein, which then as now placed its focus on contemporary art.
 She exhibited delicately colorful drawings, many in the Japonisme style, from which several of the more immediately appealing motifs were reproduced as picture postcards.
 In 1932 Senta Geißler and Albert Rohrbach finally got married, setting up home in Ludwigshafen, on the west bank of the Rhine which had been vacated by French occupation forces a couple of years earlier.
 It was also in 1932 that the city of Ludwigshafen purchased Geißler's 1930 painting "White anemones".

 The Nazi take-over in January 1933 ushered in a difficult period.
 Albert Rohrbach was an outspoken government critic who never troubled to hide his political beliefs.
 He was neither Jewish nor a Communist, but his candour nevertheless placed him in constant danger.
 He had also developed a drug dependency, and around this time lost his medical practice license.
 The surgery was closed and their home, which had been part of the same building, was lost.
 The couple moved back to Heidelberg and went to live with Senta's parents.
 From the twelve National Socialist years, which included six years of war, only two works by Senta Geißler have been identified.
 These are both landscapes dating from around 1940.
 She sent a few works from earlier periods to exhibitions, but most of her energies were devoted to supporting her husband who underwent several drug withdrawal crises: he eventually had his medical licence returned and was again able to work as a physician.